Monday Morning Digest: Flurry of Moves Boost Some Teams, While Others Flounder

 - Will his suspension be upheld?
 If not, what does the league do next?
 If it is, can the Cowboys survive a brutal early schedule (including the Giants, Broncos, Cardinals and Packers) without him and remain in the Super Bowl conversation?
 Either way, how much legal rigamarole are we in store for?

-- Sordid details of all kinds will keeping coming to light as various interested parties, from Elliott and his accuser to the compulsive corner-cutters of the NFL to the flailing NFLPA lawyer up and go on the offensive.
+- Sordid details of all kinds will keep coming to light as various interested parties—from Elliott and his accuser to the compulsive corner-cutters of the NFL to the flailing NFLPA lawyer—up and go on the offensive.
 Will anyone come away without looking like they just crawled from a sewer behind a toxic waste dump?

 - When will he return from his sprained ankle?
 Video evidence showed he was able to dance on the ankle late last week, but he did not appear close to full boogie.
 If he is unavailable for the opener, can the Giants beat the Cowboys without him?

-- From his start-of-camp contract requests to the stadium-tunnel passion plays he performs when things aren’t going his way, Beckham has become the Giants mood ring.
+- From his start-of-camp contract requests to the stadium-tunnel passion plays he performs when things aren't going his way, Beckham has become the Giants' mood ring.
 How high does his touchdown-to-tantrum ratio have to be to keep the Giants in the Super Bowl conversation?
 And if he keeps finding the limelight for the wrong (or just strange) reasons, what impact will it have on the other combustible personalities in the locker room, or the buttoned-down ones who run the organization?

 - Pro Bowl safety T.J.
 Ward suddenly no longer fits the Broncos system or budget.
 But Brock Osweiler does.
 Does that make it sound like Elway has a well-conceived plan for the 2017 season?